 And what about Jesus?

 P.S.
-In my next article I will summarize Hart’s exegesis of Rom 9-11, which he presents in his third meditation.
+In my next article I will summarize Hart’s exegesis of Rom 9-11.